ErikOnBike/CodeParadise/README.md

 Smalltalk garbageCollect.
 ```

+**Tip**: Adding additional classes to an application is currently not always correctly propagated to a running environment.
+Even reloading a tab/window might not always yield the required result.
+Try opening a new tab/window just to be sure.
+And if it still results in an exception, you might try to reset the environment with the code above and restart it.

 ### Start your browsers

 If all went well you should be able to fire up a number of browser tabs/pages and start using the example applications.
 Profit warning: the examples are still very limited, but should allow some insight in what is possible and allow you to play with it yourself.